 The monthly rate must be competitive and reasonable as determined by HUD.
 The household may decide to choose a unit with a higher monthly rent than the FMR.
 If they do this then they need to pay the landlord the difference in rent, or they can choose a lower cost unit and keep the difference.

-Together, these government subsidized housing programs help more than 1.4 million households in the United States with paying their rent.
-The amount of aid provided often allows them to stay in their apartments or homes.
+Together, these government subsidized housing programs help more than 1.4 million households in the United States with paying their rent each and every year.
+The amount of financial aid provided often allows them to stay in their apartments or homes.
 Research has indicated that vouchers are a highly effective form of providing housing assistance and they also lead to success for low-income adults in the workplace and result in a positive outcome for children.
-This is just one of the HUD voucher resources that is available, as indicated above there are also government housing programs specifically for seniors and the disabled.
+This is just one of the HUD voucher resources that is available from section 8 public housing authorities.
+As indicated above there are also government housing programs specifically for seniors and the disabled.

 What about eviction assistance?

 It can take time to apply for a voucher, and there can be a waiting list that takes years to work through.
 However there are other programs that can help prevent evictions over the short term.
 The federal government’s Eviction Prevention Program can provide short term grants, counseling, and more to help people stay in their homes and apartments.